cloudmesh-community/book/chapters/clusters/kubernetes-417/pi-kubernetes.md

     ```

   With the static ip setup and ssh enabled you should be able to ssh
   in to the Pi.
-For passwordless acess setup the SSH key as per the
+For passwordless access setup the SSH key as per the
   following step

 * Generate the ssh key; make sure you give a passcode: